faccus/network_butcher/include/README.md

 template functions.
 - IO_Interaction: It contains the header files used to interact with the onnx files and the yaml files
 - K-shortest_path: It contains the header files for the K-shortest path algorithm.
-All the classes introduced are template casses (an arbitrary Graph class may be used.
-I will probably modify the inputs so that the template class must implement a specific set of operations)
+All the classes introduced are template classes (an arbitrary Graph class may be used.
+I will probably modify the inputs so that the template class must implement a specific set of operations).
+Notice that there are two "final" K-shortest path algorithms: Eppstein and Lazy Eppstein.
 - Network: It contains the header files for the Network representation.
 MWGraph and WGraph are used to represent weighted directed graphs, while Graph represents a simple directed graph
 - Traits (WIP): It contains some basic traits.
 I will probably change them when I finish to implement everything else